 A drainpipe is an extremely easy and effective drainage solution.
 You will simply need to dig a trench from the bottom of the trampoline hole and connect it to a nearby drainage ditch or garden area.
 Insert a 4” drainage pipe into the trench, and as water begins to fill the trampoline hole, it will quickly flow through the drainpipe away from the Gilbert in-ground trampoline cover.
 An added benefit of using this method is that there are no electrics or switches to mess with, just a pure and simple drain system.

 Another great way to drain your trampoline pit is the most common method to help carry water away.
-At the very bottom of the trampoline hole, a drainage pit is dug.
-The hole is approximately 2‘ x 2‘ x 2‘ and filled with crushed rock.
-This is known as a French drain, and is considered to be very effective for in-ground trampolines.
+A drainage pit is dug at the bottom of the trampoline hole.
+The hole is approximately 2‘ x 2‘ x 2‘ and is filled with crushed rock.
+This is known as a French drain and is considered to be very effective for in-ground trampolines.

-If you are concerned about drainage solutions for your new Capital Play in-ground trampoline, or have a current trampoline that tends to get flooded from rain, visit your nearest Jump Shack location to discuss your options.
-Our installation team is experienced and knowledgeable with both proactive and retrospective drainage solutions, and can make sure your durable in-ground trampoline is well-protected from flooding.
-Give us a call today to learn what drainage options are available to you!
+If you are concerned about drainage solutions for your new Capital Play in-ground trampoline or have a current trampoline that tends to get flooded from rain, visit The Jump Shack to discuss your options.
+Our installation team is experienced and knowledgeable with both proactive and retrospective drainage solutions and can make sure your durable in-ground trampoline is well-protected from flooding.
+Contact us today to learn what drainage options are available to you!